Gautam Mitra

 Gautam Mitra was a research scientist in the field of Operational Research in general and computational optimization and modelling in particular.

 In 2004 he was awarded the title of ‘distinguished professor’ by Brunel University in recognition of his contributions in the domain of computational optimization, risk analytics and modelling.
 He headed the Mathematics Department (1990-2001) and subsequently founded the Center for the Analysis of Risk and Optimization Modelling Application (CARISMA).
 He was an emeritus Professor of Brunel University and a visiting professor of University College London.
 He published five books and over hundred and fifty research articles.

 Professor Mitra was the founder and CEO of OptiRisk Systems where he directed research and actively pursued the development of the company in the domain of optimization and financial analytics.
 In OptiRisk, he developed and led a research group in his areas of specialization with talented researchers from UK, India, Europe, USA, and Brazil.
 Professor Mitra was also the founder and chairman of the sister company UNICOM Seminars.
 OptiRisk Systems and UNICOM Seminars also have subsidiaries in India.
 In India and Southeast Asia both the companies are going through a period of organic growth.

 Early life and education

-School and early life

-Until the age of 14 Gautam was taught by his mother Meera Rani Mitra who had a thorough grounding in Mathematics and academic topics prior to her marriage at an early age.
-This foundational training had kindled Gautam's interest in all aspects of Mathematics and its applications.
+Until the age of 14, Mitra was taught by his mother, Meera Rani Mitra, who was proficient in mathematics.

-Graduation

-After joining Presidency University, Kolkata in 1956 for intermediate science he made the choice of academic work and dropped competitive sports and hobby.
-This was the time in India when Engineering was seen to be the future pillar of the country.
-He had to make another choice between Science and Engineering, so he joined and graduated as an Electrical Engineer from Jadavpur University.
+In 1956, Mitra enrolled in the intermediate science degree at Presidency University, Kolkata.
+He then graduated with an electrical engineering degree from Jadavpur University.

-The next choice for Post Graduate Studies was between Massachusetts Institute of Technology and Queen Mary University of London.
-As the tradition in the family was to travel to the UK rather than USA, in 1962 he joined Queen Mary University of London for an MPhil in Electrical Engineering.
-But attending a workshop in Mercury Auto (assembly) Code for numerical computation he was completely smitten by the new technology.
-To the disappointment of his QMC supervisor with whom he had written two papers and designed a measuring instrument he joined the newly formed Institute of Computer Science as a temporary programmer and then a research fellow gaining a PhD in 1968.
+In 1962, he enrolled at Queen Mary University of London for an MPhil in Electrical Engineering, and later joined the newly formed Institute of Computer Science as a temporary programmer and then a research fellow gaining a PhD in 1968.